jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 I have been a believer of law because I have believed in fairness.
 I have consulted five lawyers in my life, four of which have been immigration lawyers.
 I am working with one now to figure out my life in this country.

 Ever since I learned the word "litigious" I have used it to describe myself.

+I file my tax (enthusiastically).

+I call out a problematic clause at the lease signing with the landlord and write an email saying "my lawyer has informed me that your security deposit request is illegal."

 I read the legal requirements of immigration.

-I trudge through paperworks I have to produce to prove myself.
+I trudge through paperworks I have to produce to prove that I am capable and "relevant".

+I itemize my life.

+Here is my life's asset and inventory in monetary value, my cultural significance, my place in the labor market.

+I am a tragic diplomat, having learned to speak the neo-liberal language, which is used to make the law.

-As I experience immigration (all over again) I realize what I have ignored for all these years:
+As I experience immigration — once all over again, five years after I left the US — I realize what I have ignored for all these years:

-Laws are made by law-makers, and law-makers represent interests more than they represent justice.
+Laws are made by law-makers.

+Law-makers represent interests more than justice.

+Fairness — what I thought the foundation of law — is relative and convoluted.

 ### *